 The Emerson Woods Preserve consists of 19.38 acres of deciduous forest and wetlands located in the borough of Emerson NJ.
-The preserve is surrounded by over a hundred acres of United Water watershed land.
+The preserve is surrounded by over a hundred acres of Suez Water watershed land.
 The perimeter of the preserve is within 683 feet of the Oradell Reservoir which provides water to about 750,000 residents of North Jersey.

 Originally farmland, the land which is now the Emerson Woods Preserve was purchased in the early 1900’s by the Hackensack Water Company (now United Water Resources) as watershed buffer land for the newly created Oradell Reservoir.
 In the early 1920’s and 1930’s the fields converted into forest via natural succession.
 By the 1950’s the land was completely reforested.
 The property was slated for development by a subsidiary of United Water, United Properties Group.

 The Emerson Woods Preserve was purchased by the borough from United Properties Group after a lengthy campaign with assistance from Bergen County Open Space Trust Fund and NJ DEP Green Acres in December of 2001 for $7.8 million dollars.